bring/developer-site/content/blog/abomination-stylesheet.md

 }
 ```

-*We use `outline` instead of `border` since some elements already have borders applied, and we don‘t want to mess around with those.*
+*We use `outline` instead of `border` since some elements already have borders applied, and we don‘t want to mess around with those.
+The size of the element will also not be affected by using the `outline` like it is by using `border`.*

+## Inform
-Another nice thing that comes in handy then is a custom property we can set: `--note`
+It is maybe not enough to just make an element stand out, but we should also inform about what the issue is in some way.
+A nice thing that comes in handy then is a custom property we can set: `--note`

 This will show up in the developer tools (console) when you inspect the element that is suddenly surrounded by an ugly red outline, and can quickly identify what the fuzz is all about.